mphowardlab/mphowardlab.github.io/people/index.md

 {% include section.html dark=true %}

-We strive to have strong relationships among our team members.
+We aim to have strong relationships among our team members.
 To achieve this, we take occasional breaks to socialize and unwind, to build a supportive work environment that enhances our research collaboration and goals.